evoingram/docmanagement/README.md

 # docmanagement

-sample vba codes for managing Office documents; some are dependent on an access database.
+These are sample vba codes for managing Office documents.
+Some are dependent on an access database.

-'All code provided as is, no warranty.
+All code provided as is, no warranty.